Late Invoice Cost Calculator

 What is Late Payment Cost?

 Late payment cost quantifies the financial impact of clients or customers paying invoices after the due date.
 Beyond the direct interest cost, late payments cause cash flow gaps, increase administrative time chasing payments, and risk bad debt write-offs.
-UK businesses are owed £23.4 billion in overdue invoices at any given time.
+Cash flow problems — driven largely by late payments — are cited in 82% of US small business failures per U.S. Bank research.
 Manage your invoicing with the Invoice Calculator and protect your cash position with the Working Capital Calculator.

 The Formula